-The Richard Cloward and Frances Fox Piven Award recognizes an activist group, in the region of the annual meeting of the American Political Science Association, that puts the ideals of the New Political Science Section, ‘to make the study of politics relevant to the struggle for a better world,’ into practice.
+The Richard Cloward and Frances Fox Piven Award recognizes an activist group, in the region of the annual meeting of the American Political Science Association, that puts the ideals of the Critical Political Science Section, “to making the study of political science relevant to building a more democratic and egalitarian economic, social, and political order,” into practice.

 2019: Black Lives Matter, DC

 |Joseph Peschek, Chair||Hamline University||

 |Frances Fox Piven (Honorary)||CUNY Graduate Centeremail@example.com|